Winterwatch on BBC 2 - Everything you need to know

 What time is Winterwatch on BBC Two?

-The first episode of Winterwatch airs on BBC Two at 8pm on Tuesday 28th January 2020.
+Winterwatch continues on BBC Two at 8pm on Wednesday 29th January 2020.